Vantage-Payment-Systems/payzone-woocommerce/README.md

 ## Support
-Please visit the PayXpert website (http://www.payxpert.com) for our support contact details.
+Please visit the Payzone website (http://payzone.ma) for our support contact details.